Zwerd/zwerd.github.io/_posts/2019-11-19-lpic2_certificate.md

 /usr/src
 ```

-In case we have a program that already install on our system we may what to apply a patch for that program, to do so we can run the patch command with that program patch file.
+In case we have a program that already install on our system we may want to apply a patch for that program, to do so we can run the patch command with that program patch file.

 The patch file is file that contain the differences between the old file and the new one, this will update our program by applying it.